ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 {: #where-rmm-server-info}
 {: faq}

 For RMM server overview information, see RackWare's Cloud Migration documentation.
-For RMM server usage guide information, see the [RackWare RMM User's Guide for IBM Cloud](https://test.cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-faqs-vmware#where-rmm-server-info){: external}.
+For RMM server usage guide information, see the [RackWare RMM User's Guide for IBM Cloud](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc).

 ## How do I install the RMM server?
 {: #how-rmm-server-install}